gdslab/data-to-science/README.md

    ```
    cp db.example.env db.env
    ```
 4. Open `backend.env` in a text editor.
 Below is a list of the environment variables can be set inside `backend.env`.

-   You **must** change `API_DOMAIN` if you are not running the application on localhost.
+You may use the default values or change them as needed.

    If you do not assign a value to `SECRET_KEY`, a key will automatically be generated for you.
 Note to developers: A new key will be generated each time a change is made to the backend code.
 This will invalidate any JWT tokens signed with the previous key.
 To prevent this behavior, set a secret key in `backend.env`.